Social media, once an interesting upstart, is now a monstrous force.

-Now in its 10th year, Social Media Examiner’s yearly report is one we truly appreciate.
-The 2018 Social Media Marketing Industry Report provides a comprehensive look at how and why marketers use social media to grow their businesses.
+Social Media Examiner’s 2021 Social Media Marketing Industry Report, its 13th edition, provides a comprehensive look at how and why marketers use social media to grow their businesses.
 If a fact is not otherwise noted in this article, it came from this report.

 Most Important Social Platform (B2B Marketers)